Mushymato/MiscMapActionsProperties/README.md

         - T makes frog face right, F makes frog face left.
 There's no option to change for a different texture.
         - This frog jumps farther into water.
     - Rabbit: [texture|T][:T|F]
-        - When giving a texture, the first frame is the rabbit's standing frame, while the following 6 frames are the running frame
+        - When giving a texture, the first frame is the rabbit's standing frame, while the following 6 frames are the running frames
+        - T makes rabbit face right, F makes rabbit face left, e.g. `loadedRabbitTexture:F` gives a rabbit using the specific texture and facing left.
 - You can use multiple sets of these args to spawn more critters on the same tile, e.g. `Crab T 3 Firefly T 8` for 3 crabs 8 fireflies on the tile.
 - T as first argument is a placeholder and lets you use defaults.
 - For critters that support a texture, they need to have same number of frames as the original, see `[CP] MMAP Examples/assets/critters` for example textures you can use as a base.